chef/chef-web-docs/content/server_orgs.md

 </tr>
 <tr>
 <td><p><img src="/images/icon_server_users.svg" class="align-center" width="130" alt="" /></p></td>
-<td>A user is any non-administrator human being who will manage data that is uploaded to the Chef Infra Server from a workstation or who will log on to the Chef management console web user interface.
-The Chef Infra Server includes a single default user that is defined during setup and is automatically assigned to the <code>admins</code> group.</td>
+<td>A user is any non-administrator human being who will manage data that's uploaded to the Chef Infra Server from a workstation or who will log on to the Chef management console web user interface.
+The Chef Infra Server includes a single default user that's defined during setup and is automatically assigned to the <code>admins</code> group.</td>
 </tr>
 <tr>
 <td><p><img src="/images/icon_chef_client.svg" class="align-center" width="130" alt="" /></p></td>
 <td>A client is an actor that has permission to access the Chef Infra Server.
-A client is most often a node (on which the Chef Infra Client runs), but is also a workstation (on which knife runs), or some other machine that is configured to use the Chef Infra Server API.
-Each request to the Chef Infra Server that is made by a client uses a private key for authentication that must be authorized by the public key on the Chef Infra Server.</td>
+A client is most often a node (on which the Chef Infra Client runs), but is also a workstation (on which knife runs), or some other machine that's configured to use the Chef Infra Server API.
+Each request to the Chef Infra Server that's made by a client uses a private key for authentication that must be authorized by the public key on the Chef Infra Server.</td>
 </tr>
 </tbody>
 </table>